 Freemasonry and Modern Fraternities

-On a more modern front, the Freemasons have also adopted the Acacia shrub and its flowers as one of their symbols.
+On a more modern front, the Freemasons have also adopted the Acacia shrub and its flowers as symbols.
 The Freemasons follow the Egyptian tradition of using the plant as a symbol of eternal life and rebirth.
 There is even a Freemason fraternity called Acacia, one of the only Greek houses to use a word rather than Greek symbols.

 Suitable Gifting Occasions for Acacia Flowers

-Acacia Flower FAQ
+Acacia Flower FAQs:

 What does Acacia symbolize?